 Ask anyone why they multitask and they will almost certainly respond “to be more productive” or “to get more done in less time.”

-Ironically, it’s been proven over and over again that multitasking has the exact opposite effect.
+Ironically, it’s been proven over and over again that multitasking has exactly the opposite effect.

-It’s estimated that multitasking costs the United States’ economy $650 billion annually in wasted productivity.
-(4)
+It’s estimated that multitasking now costs the global economy $450 billion annually in wasted productivity.

 There’s no doubt that multitasking slows you down.